 The new law (Establishing A Sensible State Marijuana Policy, St. 2008, Chapter 387) went into effect on January 2, 2009.
 This law, along with Massachusetts General Laws Chapter 94C, Sections 31, 32L-32N, and 34, creates the following new approach to responding to persons in possession of one ounce or less of marijuana:

-Possession of marijuana is still illegal.
-However, this law now allows anyone found with an ounce or less of marijuana to be fined $100.00 rather than being penalized by arrest.
+Possession of marijuana is still illegal for persons under 21.
+However, this law now allows persons under 21 found with an ounce or less of marijuana to be fined $100.00 rather than being penalized by arrest.
 Any person, under the age of 18, found to be in possession of less than an ounce of marijuana will also be required to attend drug-awareness classes.